BrakingChanges/SSA-eAIP/docs/Aerodromes/Kenya/Jomo Kenyatta (HKJK)/tower.md

 !!! info "Exit Clearance"
     5YABC, hold position, after departure Runway 06, cleared to leave the control zone to the east, not above 9000ft report overhead NDULA marker."

+!!!warning "Circuit Width"
+    The distance from the downwind leg of the circuit to thr runway at any point should not be less than 1.5 NM in order to avoid overflying the fuel tanks.

 [//]: # Insert VRP later over here

 ## Wake Seperation